 But family life does go on

-You learn to live in a world of constant monitoring and talk about levels.
+You learn to adapt to a world of constant monitoring and discussion around diabetes.

 A year on…..

 I would broadly say that we are in a positive place living with type 1 diabetes now.
-We have a much greater understanding of what does and doesn’t work for our daughter and as parents feel more confident.
+We have a much greater understanding of what does and doesn’t work for our daughter.
+But also as parents and carers, we feel more confident in our decision making.
 But I’m not sure that we would feel quite this way without all the tech.

-My daughter made the decision to move away from daily injections as she just couldn’t bear it and is now on an insulin pump.
+My daughter made the decision to move away from daily injections.
+This was mostly prompted by the fact that she just couldn’t bear it.
+SO now we have moved to a very smart insulin pump.
 This pump connects to another wonderous piece of tech called a Continuous Glucose Monitor (CGM).
-This closed-loop system takes her blood glucose levels and automatically adjusts her insulin requirements every 5 minutes, predicting 30 minutes into the future.
-You may have read about this in the press recently.
-I believe they are being referred to as an artificial pancreas.
+This closed-loop system means that the pump can read her blood glucose levels and automatically adjust her insulin requirements.
+It also means that that background insulin can be adjusted through predictive technology.

 Our type 1 diabetes diagnosis changed us as individuals and as a family.
-We have had some really tough days but I feel that we are emerging from this experience with greater positivity, which has made us a stronger family unit, shaped some of our paths and highlighted the sheer resilience we can have.
+We have had some really tough days but I feel that we are emerging from this experience with greater positivity.
+This experience has made us a stronger family unit, shaped some of our paths and highlighted the sheer resilience we can have.

 So, to all of you living with any form of diabetes, and to all the incredible parents who have to become full-time medical carers, YOU ARE ALL AMAZING!

-For more specifics and information on the actual day to day management of type 1 diabetes, see my earlier post on what is type 1 diabetes?
+For more specifics and information on our actual day to day management of type 1 diabetes, see my earlier post on What is type 1 diabetes?